SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-common-design-patterns-part-2-example/rule.md

 By creating an interface for each service and programming against the interface, you can easily swap out the implementation of the service without changing the code that uses the service.

-You can register the concrete implementation in the DI container as a singleton, scoped or transient service.
-This can be done directly in the program.cs or startup.cs file or can be written in static extension methods.
+It is important to also control the scope of the injection.
+For example, in ASP.NET 8 application you have the option to register the concrete implementation in the DI container either as a singleton, scoped, or transient service.
+Each of them will have a different lifetime in the application and should be set as per the requirement.

 ![](Code against interfaces - bad.png)
 **❌ Figure: Bad Example - Referencing the concrete EF context**